Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Capital structure The composition of a company's capital, including equity and debt.

-Interest coverage ratio A measure of a company's ability to pay its interest obligations from its operating profit.
+Interest coverage ratio A measure of a company's ability to pay its interest obligations from operating profit.

 When and for whom is mezzanine financing suitable?